 Any Excel worksheet/spreadsheet consists of columns and rows.
 The intersection of columns and rows is known as cells in Excel.
 Generally, columns are expressed with alphabets and rows are in numbers.
-As a cell is the combination of column and row, so it is alpha-numeric.
-In this article, we will discuss the definition and other attributes of a cell in detail.
+As a cell is a combination of column and row, it is alpha-numeric.
+In this article, we will discuss the definition and other attributes of a cell in Excel with the necessary details.

-We can see the Cell name in the Name Box.
-When we place the cursor in any of the cells and look at the Name Box, we can see the cell name there.
+- We can see the Cell name in the Name Box i.e. when we place the cursor in any of the cells and look at the Name Box, we can see the cell name there.

 What Is Active Cell in Excel?

 - When you open an Excel spreadsheet, you will find one cell is selected with darker borders.
 This is the active cell.

 - When we enter new data, it enters the active cell.

 - If you have created the spreadsheet just now, the active cell will be A1 by default.